 I have heard plenty of people say that the only people who like Gone Home are pretentious game journalists and hipsters that don’t even like games.
 I can tell you straight up that this isn’t the case, and that there are some people who are serious gamers that do unironically think this game is a masterpiece, but it will be easier to convince me to detransition than it would be to get me to understand why and how people do.

-I remember that back when prior to transition when I was a GamerGate fuckboy, I was convinced that most of the people who acted as if games were this cesspit of misogyny and prejudice have never touched a game made prior to the last five years.
+I remember that back when prior to transition when I was still a GamerGate fuckboy, I was convinced that most of the people who acted as if games were this cesspit of misogyny and prejudice have never touched a game made prior to the last five years.
 It constantly felt like these people heavily downplayed the medium of games as a whole despite the fact that the game industry has created some brilliant works of art over the course of almost forty years now.
 Granted, if one only paid attention to western AAA games then I wouldn’t blame them for getting that impression, but you have to wonder how serious someone is about the whole gaming thing if they can’t even bother to check any of the lesser known niches within the industry to find what they want.

 While I am unsure of any specific examples of LGBT friendly games that were released prior to Gone Home that were released in the US, I am pretty certain that one could easily find them if they were to look.
 Even if there were none at all that would still not be enough for this game to pull its own weight.
 And to be clear, the reason for this is not that environmental narrative games cannot be good, it’s simply that Gone Home is not good.
+As a lesbian, I do immensely appreciate what Gone Home tried to accomplish, but I just cannot get into it.

 This review was originally put up on GameFAQs on June 23rd of 2014, and has been re-edited with enhanced presentation.